Ensembl/ensembl-genes-nf/README.md

 ## Busco pipeline `--run_busco_core`

 Busco is a measure of completeness of genome assembly and annotation of the gene set.
-See the documentation for further details [Busco userguide](https://busco.ezlab.org/busco_userguide.html)
+See the documentation for further details [BUSCO userguide](https://busco.ezlab.org/busco_userguide.html)

 Docker image available in https://hub.docker.com/r/ezlabgva/busco

 #### `--busco_mode`
 Select Busco mode, i.e. genome mode (assess a genome assembly), protein mode (assess a gene set) or both.
-By default, run both modes.
+By default both modes ran if not specified.

 #### `--busco_dataset`
 Select Busco dataset; if not specified the pipeline will choose  the closest lineage according to the ncbi taxonomy classification.